dpharris/Arduino-Shell/README.md

 values, blocks, control structures and argument frames.

 ### Comments
-**Comments are indicated by surrounding them with "'s.
+**Comments are indicated by surrounding them with "'s, eg "a comment".
 They are skipped over in the scanning.
 Do _not_ place them inside code defintions, as that will slow down interpretation.
 Rather, leave them outside of definitions.
 Eg: ***
 ```